If a baby fails to offer a strong cry immediately following birth, we worry. If that same baby—once home—cries a whole lot, we worry!

 “If you view a child crying too mechanically, you’re not in emotional contact,” explains Rosin.
 Emotional contact refers to one of the kinds of closeness McKenna described as crucial to survival.
 That closeness, that bond, is exactly what will allow a parent to become an expert at interpreting different cries.

-In my previous work as a postpartum doula, my golden rule was to trust a mother’s intuition.
+When to worry In my previous work as a postpartum doula, my golden rule was to trust a mother’s intuition.
 An emotionally connected mother will know when something is cause for concern, and in the face of such certainty, no doctor or doula or in-law should doubt her.

 “Crying in the presence of other symptoms, like many attempts to feed a baby with refusals or pulling away, for instance, would be cause for concern,” cautions Johnson.
 “It might mean the baby is under the weather; it might mean the baby has thrush.”